 This isn’t just because having multiple debt payments inherently raises your costs, but because each payday loan you get will have worse terms than its predecessor.

 Interest rates almost always have a direct correlation with risk.
 That’s just as true for borrowing as it is for investments.
-Payday lenders are no exception, though they often charge rates that are vastly disproportionate to the riskiness of their loans.
+Payday lenders are no exception, though they often charge rates vastly disproportionate to their loans’ riskiness.

 Even payday lenders know that if you have one or more payday loans already outstanding, the risk that you won’t pay them back is extremely high.
 As a result, if they’re even willing to take the risk of lending to you, they’ll charge you increasingly outrageous rates to justify that gamble.

 Oftentimes, borrowers look to take out a second payday loan largely because they know they’re going to struggle to pay off the first.
 As we’ve said above, the odds of you being able to do so are slim.
-And even if you manage it, it’s only going to make the problem worse.
+And even if you manage it, it will only worsen the problem.

 Fortunately, there are some measures you can take to prevent defaulting on the loan.
 But this raises another important question: What happens if you can’t pay back a payday loan?

 Frankly, it’s not pretty.
 Payday lenders can wreck your credit score, rack up overdraft fees on your bank account, and even take your court.

 Since the repercussions are so damaging and the likelihood of them happening when you take out a payday loan is so high, it’s always best to try every alternative means of financing before you even consider talking to a payday lender.